modelica/fmi-cross-check/results/2.0/cs/win64/SimulationX/4.0.4/dSPACE_TargetLink/Release_2018-B/Fmufuelratecontroller/ReadMe.md

 [Contact our customer center](https://www.simulationx.com/customer-center.html).
 The import test run was executed by bbi@esi-group.com.
 ESI ITI GmbH, Schweriner Strasse 1, 01067 Dresden [https://www.simulationx.com](https://www.simulationx.com)

-## Notes

-* Provided reference result does not match Compliance Checker output, therefore, The fmuCheck output was used as reference
-* The import is successful if the fmuCheck output is used as reference, using the provided reference yields a failed result